 Marinda believed God would call her abroad one day, so she decided to put her focus on sustainable food gardening.
 She found a part-time job teaching gardening at a local school, and she earned her certification as a master gardener, with a focus on community education and sustainable gardening.

 “I thought maybe someday my work would be somehow tied into that, either addressing food scarcity or malnutrition,” Marinda says.

-When she heard about a position training agriculture teachers in Nepali schools, she knew she had found her place.
+When she heard about a position training agriculture teachers in Southeast Asian schools, she knew she had found her place.

 From Memorization to Dirt

-KISC was founded in 1987 to educate missionary kids.
-More recently, it started an Education Quality Improvement Program (EQUIP) to provide advanced training to Nepali school teachers.
+The program Marinda serves in was founded in 1987 to educate missionary kids.
+More recently, it started an education quality improvement program to provide advanced training to school teachers.
 One of the featured subjects in the program is gardening.

-While the memorization-heavy teaching style in many Nepali schools is problematic for multiple subjects, it presents great obstacles for hands-on subjects like agriculture.
-KISC invited Marinda to come to Nepal and take over a kitchen garden program to teach teachers how to get their hands dirty with their own school gardens.
+While the memorization-heavy teaching style in many Southeast Asian schools is problematic for multiple subjects, it presents great obstacles for hands-on subjects like agriculture.
+The study center invited Marinda to come and take over a kitchen garden program to teach teachers how to get their hands dirty with their own school gardens.

 Marinda arrived in September 2015 and started surveying schools to see who had the land and commitment to plant a school kitchen garden and teach students how to care for it.
 Marinda incorporates subjects such as math, science and social studies into the gardening program which means all corresponding teachers and their principal have to be on board.